LastStriker11/calibration-modeling/documentation.md

 ## Custom Calibration and Modeling Toolkit

-This toolbox used to calibrate large-scale [SUMO](https://sumo.dlr.de/docs/index.html) networks using state-of-the-art calibration algorithms.
+This toolbox is used to calibrate large-scale [SUMO](https://sumo.dlr.de/docs/index.html) networks using state-of-the-art calibration algorithms.
 This toolbox is updated constantly to include more algorithms, and allow more flexible simulation and network setups.